lukemartinlogan/deepdrivemd_pnnl/research/notes.md

 1. Scheduling:
    - Reserve some nodes for ADIOS servers
-   - RADICAL schedules tasks as dependences are resolved (bp-files)
+   - RADICAL schedules tasks as dependences are resolved (bp-file, ADIOS 1)

-2. Dependencies are implemented with producer/consumer pipes with one producer and one consumer.
+2. Dependencies are implemented with producer/consumer pipes (put/get)
+   with one producer and one consumer.

    - Producers block until their value is copied to the pipe

    - Consumers poll (block) until a new value (record) is available.
-     No notify as in publish-subscribe.
+     No notify as in publish/subscribe.

      > Check for new value: [the read_step method](https://github.com/DeepDriveMD/DeepDriveMD-pipeline/blob/c0073303a824b66fe1d0b64a53ad76bfde223848/deepdrivemd/data/stream/adios_utils.py#L44) and [the adios BeginStep](https://adios2.readthedocs.io/en/latest/components/components.html?#beginstep)

-   - Pipes are implemented with special files (bp-file)
+   - Pipes are implemented with special files (bp-file, ADIOS 1)

 3. A pipe can hold multiple producer values.
 This means producers can run at different rates than consumers.
 One can set a limit on the